kean/Nuke/Documentation/Nuke.docc/Performance/performance-guide.md

 ## Main Thread Performance

-Nuke has a range of optimizations across the board to ensure it does as little work on the main thread as possible.
+The framework has a range of optimizations across the board to ensure it does as little work on the main thread as possible.

 - **CoW**.
-The primary type in Nuke is ``ImageRequest``.
+The primary type is ``ImageRequest``.
 It has multiple options, so the struct is quite large.
 To make sure that passing it around is as efficient as possible, ``ImageRequest``  uses a Copy-on-Write technique.
 - **OptionSet**.
-In one of the recent versions of Nuke, ``ImageRequest`` was optimized even further by using option sets and reordering properties to take advantage of gaps in memory stride to reduce its memory layout.
+In one of the recent versions, ``ImageRequest`` was optimized even further by using option sets and reordering properties to take advantage of gaps in memory stride to reduce its memory layout.
 - **ImageRequest.CacheKey**.
 Most frameworks use strings to uniquely identify requests.
-But string manipulations are expensive, and this is why in Nuke, there is a special internal type, `ImageRequest.CacheKey`, which allows for efficient equality checks with no strings manipulation.
+But string manipulations are expensive, and this is why there is a special internal type, `ImageRequest.CacheKey`, which allows for efficient equality checks with no strings manipulation.

-These are just some examples of the optimization techniques used in Nuke.
+These are just some examples of the optimization techniques used.
 There are many more.
-Every new feature in Nuke is designed with performance in mind to make sure there are no performance regressions ever.
+Every new feature is designed with performance in mind to make sure there are no performance regressions ever.

 > Tip: One thing you can do to optimize the main thread's performance is create URLs in the background, as their initialization can be relatively expensive.
 It's best to do it during decoding.

 ## Resumable Downloads

 Make sure your server supports resumable downloads.
 If the data task is terminated when the image is partially loaded (either because of a failure or a cancellation), the next load will resume where the previous one left off.
 Resumable downloads require the server to support [HTTP Range Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests).
-Nuke supports both validators: `ETag` and `Last-Modified`.
+Both validators are supported: `ETag` and `Last-Modified`.
 Resumable downloads are enabled by default.
 You can learn more in ["Resumable Downloads"](https://kean.blog/post/resumable-downloads).

 ## Coalescing